You might think your dog would look away from privacy when pooping.

 When pooping, dogs might stare at you to ensure you’re not being harmed.
 It’s vital that a dog feels comfortable when defecating.

-If your dog feels comfortable staring at you for your own protection, that’s a win-win!
+If your dog feels comfortable staring at you for protection, that’s a win-win!

-Who knows there might be a jungle cat hiding in your lawn’s bush waiting to attack.
-If your dog is staring they’ll jump to protect you at a moment’s notice.
+A jungle cat might be hiding in your lawn’s bush, waiting to attack.
+If your dog is staring, it’ll jump to protect you at a moment’s notice.

 Reason 5: Looking for Approval

-When potty training, dogs will always look for approval every time they listen!
-Be it your soothing voice saying ‘good boy!’ or be it some other form of affection.
+When potty training, dogs always look for approval every time they listen!
+Be it your soothing voice saying ‘good boy!’ or some other form of affection.

-If your dog is staring at you when pooping, throw in some affectionate words or pats.
-Treats like carrots for dogs, also work well.
+If your dog is staring at you when pooping, throw in affectionate words or pats.
+Treats like carrots for dogs also work well.

-After all, that’s all they expect for such good pets!
-Your approval will encourage them to never poop on your couch again.
+After all, that’s all they expect from such good pets!
+Your approval will encourage them never to poop on your couch again.